Marshall GPS System

 GPS BATTERY LIFE

-- Battery used: rechargeable Lithium Battery (user swappable)
+- Battery: rechargeable Lithium Battery (user changeable w/spare)

 - Battery Life: 2-3 days with configurable modes to allow up to 7 days